 Other options to assist with hardship

 Buybacks

 In extreme cases, the Council will consider buying your home back from you if you are having difficulty paying your mortgage and service charges.
-If we buy back your home you will become a tenant of the property after the sale has been completed.
+If this applies to you please contact Camden on 020 7974 4444.